How do I adopt a pet?

 Are there any adoption requirements?

 We require you to submit a pre-adoption application as well as meet the pet.
-In addition, we charge an adoption fee, which is $60 for cats and $90 for dogs.
+In addition, we charge an adoption fee, which is $60 for cats, $175 for puppies under one year, and $125 for dogs over a year.

 How to avoid picking the wrong pet?